Quantum incommensurate Skyrmion crystals and Commensurate to In-commensurate transitions in cold atoms and materials with spin orbit couplings in a Zeeman field: Implications on recent cold atom experiments and materials with SOC.

-{\sl Experimental realizations in the original and the $ U(1) $ basis in cold atoms---} In the original basis Eq.\eqref{rhh}, the gauge field configuration is achieved by putting $ \pi/2 \sigma_x $ in the $x$-bond, $ \beta \sigma_z $ in the $y$-bond.
-Then the Raman laser induced Zeeman field $ H $ is along $ \hat{z} $ direction.
-The $ \beta=0 $ case has been realized in previous experiments \cite{stagg1,stagg2,stagg3,stagg4,uniform1,uniform2,uniform3,newexp,newexp2,sorev}.
+In the original basis Eq.\eqref{rhh}, the gauge field configuration is achieved by putting $ \pi/2 \sigma_x $ in the $x$-bond, $ \beta \sigma_z $ in the $y$-bond and the Raman laser induced Zeeman field $ H $ along the $ \hat{z} $ direction.
+The two Abelian points $ \beta=0, \pi/2 $ have been realized in previous experiments \cite{stagg1,stagg2,stagg3,stagg4,uniform1,uniform2,uniform3,newexp,newexp2,sorev}.
 As pointed out in \cite{uniform3}, the $ \beta \sigma_z $ in the $y$-bond can be achieved by adding spin-flip Raman lasers or by driving the spin-flip transition with RF or microwave fields.